ritvaj/taskflowhq-activation-funnel-analysis/README.md

 ---

-## A/B Testing: Validating Post-Discovery Hesitation
+## A/B Testing: Evaluating Value Reinforcement to Reduce Post-Discovery Friction

 This section demonstrates how experimentation logic will be used to evaluate whether reinforcing value after feature discovery reduces activation friction.